Naga to Legazpi PNR Train Schedule 2024

 Working Timetable from Naga to Legazpi

-The proposed working time table below was shared in the comments section on the official PNR FB page coming from a PNR employee.
-However, it’s a bit hard to read.
-FYI, PNR regularly posts updates and changes/delays in the schedule on the Official PNR Facebook Page.
-Schedules may change without prior notice.
+The working time table below is posted outside the Legazpi PNR terminal.
+However, schedules may change without prior notice.
+PNR regularly posts updates and changes/delays in the schedule on its Official PNR Facebook Page every morning and afternoon.
 Please check their Facebook page on the day of your trip.

 • Naga City